Little Barford Power Station

-Little Barford Power Station is a gas-fired power station just north of the village of Little Barford (close to St Neots) in Bedfordshire, England.
+Little Barford Power Station is a combined cycle gas turbine power station in the village of Little Barford in Bedfordshire, England.
 It lies just south of the A428 St Neots bypass and east of the Wyboston Leisure Park.
 The River Great Ouse runs alongside.
 It was formerly the site of two coal-fired power stations, now demolished.
 The station is operated by RWE.

 The net capacity of 727 MW is sufficient to supply over half a million households.

 History

-Little Barford CCGT power station was built on the site of two former coal-fired power stations opened in 1939 and 1959 that had a generating capacity of 126 and 127 MW.
+Little Barford combined cycle gas turbine (CCGT) power station was built on the site of two former coal-fired power stations opened in 1939 and 1959 that had a generating capacity of 126 and 127 MW.